Tell tale signs of hearing loss

 That’s why Royal Voluntary Service teamed up with Specsavers, the UK’s number one high street provider of hearing aids, to encourage everyone over 55 to get a free hearing check.

-We hope that older people, their carers and families, find this guide useful.
-Download a copy of Listen out.. . for the tell tale signs of hearing loss, print this page to give to someone you know or use the share button on the right.
+We hope that people with concerns about their hearing, carers and families, find this guide useful.
+Download a copy of Listen out... for the tell tale signs of hearing loss, print this page to give to someone you know.

 Understanding hearing loss